miekg/dinit/README.md

 ## Description

-Docker-init is a small init-like "daemon" (it is not a daemon) for use within Docker containers.
+Docker-init or dinit is a small init-like "daemon" (it is not a daemon) for use within Docker containers.

 Dinit will pass any environment variables through to the programs it is